Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Analysis of the Airflow Trace Data

 \section{Analysis of the Airflow Trace Data}

 The airflow trace shown in Figure \ref{fig:human_breathing_trace_intro} was collected from a human over a time span of 5.5 minutes of continuous breathing and measured via a facemask attached to a pressure transducer.
 Airflow pressure signals were amplified using the NeuroLog system connected to a 1401 interface and acquired on a computer using \textit{Spike2} software (Cambrdige Electronic Design).
 The data are sampled at rate of 4 Hertz, i.e., 4 observations per second, for a total of 1314 data points.
+The air flow data was captured and amplified only, and no pre-processing was carried out afterwards.
+We notice that the signal is clean since the pressure transducer is sensitive enough to pick up breathing even from a mouse in a plethysmograph, and it was attached to a medical face-mask directly in front of the mouth.
+Therefore, the signal to noise ratio is extraordinarily high.